Open access publishing of research requires that:

 For CQUniversity publications that require an ISBN or DOI contact TaSAC.

-For further information about Open Access, including creative common licensing, visit our Open Access and Creative Commons Library Guide.
+For further information about Open Access, including creative common licensing, visit our Creative Commons Library Guide.

 There are different models for open access (OA) publishing, the AOASG (Australasian Open Access Strategy Group) definitions are listed below: